Love milk kefir? This step-by-step tutorial will walk you through how to make it at home. All you need are milk kefir grains and milk!

 What is Milk Kefir?

-It’s made by adding kefir grains to cow’s milk or goat’s milk, and then leaving the milk at room temperature for about a day to ferment.
+It's made by adding kefir grains to cow's milk or goat's milk, and then leaving it at room temperature for about a day to ferment.

 Kefir grains look a little bit like cauliflower, and when you hold them they feel like gummies.

-Where can you get kefir grains?
 If you have a kefir-making friend, check with them first.
-Kefir grains multiply quickly, and they’ll likely have extra!
-Otherwise, you can check local health food stores, or buy them online.
+The grains multiply quickly, and they'll likely have extra!

 Kefir grains can turn coconut milk into kefir, but the grains will probably stop growing or multiplying once you put them into non-dairy milk.

 If you want to use coconut milk, try keeping a small batch of kefir grains going in regular dairy milk, and use the extras for the coconut milk.